Look After Your Tackle

 How does the campaign work?

-On the ground we are rolling out targeted sticker signage at a number of stores and fishing litter hotspot locations around reef catchments.
+On the ground, we are rolling out targeted sticker signage at a number of stores and fishing litter hotspot locations around reef catchments.
 We are then monitoring the amount of fishing litter in these hotspots before and after the signage is implemented.
+We’re also teaming up with the Australian National Sportfishing Association to run a know your knots challenge.

 How can individuals get involved?

-The easiest way to show your support for the campaign is to display the Looks After your Tackle imagery on your social channels, tackle box or esky.
+The easiest way to show your support for the campaign is to display the Look After your Tackle imagery on your social channels, tackle box, or esky.
+You can also head to TikTok and see if you can beat Adam Royle’s time of 9.5 seconds tying the improved clinch knot.

 How can stores help?